Education key as German labor market braces for digitalization, automation | DW | 24.09.2021

 The effects of this transformation differ enormously depending on the industry.
 But Hilmar Schneider, CEO of the IZA Institute of Labor Economics in Bonn, sees one clear trend.
 "The days of hard physical work are basically over," he told DW.
 "We are doing more and more intellectual or knowledge work."

 Jobs for which little or no qualifications are required are increasingly being replaced by robots and computers, or else are poorly paid.
-"We have come a long way on this path and have achieved a kind of equilibrium," Schneider claimed.
+"We have come a long way on this path and have achieved a kind of equilibrium," said Schneider.
 "What can be automated is already automated."

-Automation is already a reality in various industrial sectors, but major changes in the logistics sector are still ahead of us.
-For example, trucks are still driven by people, but according to industry experts, it is only a matter of time before these jobs too are handled by self-driving vehicles.
+Automation is already a reality in various industrial sectors, but major changes in the logistics sector are still ahead.
+For example, trucks are still driven by people, but according to industry experts, it's only a matter of time before these jobs are also handled by self-driving vehicles.
 The same applies to the taxi industry and other mobility services.

 Sociologist Roland Verwiebe, professor for social structure and social inequality at the University of Potsdam, agrees that many jobs will be lost.
-But unlike Schneider, he does not believe that an equilibrium has already been achieved or that only those without qualifications need to worry.
+But unlike Schneider, he doesn't believe that an equilibrium has already been achieved or that only those without qualifications need to worry.

 Digitalization meant the transformational end of an era, he told DW.
-He believes that highlynqualified workers will also be significantly affected.
+He believes that highly qualified workers will also be significantly affected.

 He cited translators, whose businesses are threatened by constantly improving software such as Google Translator or DeepL.
 "Lawyers are also potentially affected," he said, noting the amount of legal expertise available online.

-The banking sector has already been through these types of changes, with plenty of back and front-office jobs lost to machines and online services already.
+The banking sector has already been through these types of changes, with plenty of back and front-office jobs already lost to machines and online services.

 But even though digitalization has long been a key issue, Germany is seriously at risk of falling terminally behind.

 The pandemic revealed major digital infrastructural weaknesses, especially in public administration.
-The health authorities were regularly overwhelmed and relied more on fax machines than online systems to handle the crisis.
+Health authorities were regularly overwhelmed and relied more on fax machines than online systems to handle the crisis.

-The pandemic led to much more working from home in Germany.
-But it also exposed huge gaps in the country's digital infrastructure
+The pandemic led to much more working from home in Germany — and exposed huge gaps in digital infrastructure

 But the failure of the state is even greater when it comes to imparting digital skills on young people.
 "It is a political failing of the highest degree that digital education is not a subject in schools," said Verwiebe.